What’s so special about dental specialists you might ask. It’s just a tooth in a small mouth!

-The mouth is actually a very complicated system as we have to ensure a dental restoration or treatment can last in a wet environment, surrounded by bacteria 24/7, and is subjected to complicated forces from normal function and abnormal function (parafunction).
+The mouth is actually a very complicated system.
+We have to ensure a dental restoration or treatment can last in a wet environment, surrounded by bacteria 24/7, and is subjected to complicated forces from normal function and abnormal function (parafunction).

 Teeth also help to maintain facial muscles and looks, proper speech and pronunciation of words.
 A change in the shape, position or length of a single tooth can have huge effects in a person’s speech, aesthetics and self-esteem.